sateesh-akula/Playstore-dataset/README.md

 ## Description:

 In this project, we will use PowerBI to create visualisation dashboard to keep track on trends & insights.
 In intital visualisation we'll look at apps trends based on catregories, genres..etc.
 Later we will visualisation dashboards based on actual ratings vs new weighted ratings.
+And we'll see how the results varies.

+## Steps:
+ - Data Preparation & Transformation
+ - Data Modelling
+ - DAX Functions
+ - Exploratory Analysis
+ - Trend Analysis